 That’s the energy this space gives me.

-We’re talking a sweeping green lawn, a stone-edged walkway, young pine trees dotting the sides, and a pond with a fountain as the centerpiece.
-The whole thing feels like a neighborhood that actually thought about people — and dogs — who need room to breathe.
+I’m talking about a sweeping green lawn, a stone-edged walkway, young pine trees on the sides, and a pond with a fountain in the middle.
+It’s the kind of neighborhood that thought about the people and dogs who just wanted some space.

 To get this look:

-A curved stone retaining wall anchors the space and gives it structure.
-Pair that with young loblolly pines planted in clusters — they grow fast and give natural shade without blocking the view.
+3. Add a curved stone retaining wall to help hold everything together and give the space some structure.
+Then pair that with young loblolly pines in groups – they grow fast and give shade without obstructing the view.

-Add a gravel or concrete meandering path along the water’s edge.
-It keeps paws (and shoes) out of muddy zones.
+Add a gravel or concrete meandering path along the water’s edge so you don’t have to walk in muddy areas.

-Finish with ornamental red-tipped plants like the ones in front — low maintenance, honestly beautiful, and golden retriever-proof.
+3) And for the end, some ornamental red-tipped plants like the ones in front – beautiful, maintenance free, golden retriever proof!

-And here’s something I learned from planting my aunt’s yard — keep a 3-foot buffer of mulch around young trees.
-Dogs love to dig at roots, and mulch absorbs the chaos.
+One thing I learned from planting my aunt’s yard is to keep a 3 foot buffer of mulch around young trees.
+Dogs love to dig at the roots and the mulch helps absorb that!

 📸 Photo credit: Instagram @kylalinngroup